suika3-community/suika3/README.md

 ### Our Values: Empowering Talents for Sustainable Careers

-Suika3 is dedicated to creators who dream of publishing and selling original visual novels on the App Store and Google Play, regardless of their hardware limitations.

 Our value is to empower talent—particularly in Asia and the Global South—to build sustainable careers through their storytelling.
 We believe that with the right tools, creativity can overcome economic barriers.

-Our commitment to free/libre software is rooted in a simple, practical
-goal: fostering sustainable economic independence.
-This mission is shaped by our core members' personal experiences in Asia and their journeys in overcoming adversity.
-We simply believe that talent, when equipped with the right tools, inevitably leads to self-reliance.

-Creators with different goals may also find excellent resources in other engines like Unity, Godot, or Ren'Py.
+Our commitment to the permissive license is for those people who publish and sell original visual novels on the App Store and Google Play, regardless of their software, hardware, and budget limitations.

 ---